Mint-OS/Mint-OS/README.md

 - OTA Updates
 - Callrecording for everyone
 - SafetyNet passing out-of-the-box
+- Android Keyboard Gadget

-More to come :D (Android Keyboard Gadget is planned)
+More to come :D
 ## Build
 - Prepare for building LineageOS, and stop BEFORE doing repo sync
 - Open an second terminal in the directory where this README is located